Having limited choices in something can be frustrating.

 I never had any problem executing a function during my test.
 Everything is on the main screen and hardly needs a click or two to perform.

 For example, to store a login credential, just click on the ‘Add Item’ button, fill in the details on the next screen, and hit ‘Save’.
+From there on, Bitwarden will autofill secure passwords for you.

 Following the same procedure, you can store cards, notes, and online identities, too.